riboviz/riboviz/docs/prep-riboviz-operation.md

 ---

-## Record of files read and written
+## Workflow files log file

 `prep_riboviz.py` will capture information about the files read and written at each step of the workflow.
-The file location is specified via a `workflow_record_file` configuration parameter.
+The file location is specified via a `workflow_files_log_file` configuration parameter.

-The workflow record file is a tab-separated values (TSV) file with the following columns:
+The workflow files log file is a tab-separated values (TSV) file with the following columns:

 * `SampleName`: Name of the sample to which this file belongs.
 This is an empty value if the step was not sample-specific (e.g. creating index files or demultiplexing a multiplexed FASTQ file).
 * `Program`: Program that read/wrote the file.
 The special token `input` denotes input files.